Windfall II

-Windfall II is a Trakehner that has competed internationally in the equestrian sport of eventing.
+Windfall II is a retired Trakehner stallion that competed internationally in the equestrian sport of eventing.

 Breeding

 Sire's Side

-Windfall is registered with the Trakehner Verband, despite only having one grandparent with East Prussian Trakehner bloodlines, his sire's dam "Hallo".
+Windfall is registered with the Trakehner Verband, despite only having one grandparent with East Prussian Trakehner bloodlines, his sire's dam, Hallo.
 Hallo's dam, Handschelle, was part of the elite mare herd at the stud in Trakehnen and tended to produce heavier-boned offspring.
 Hallo was therefore bred to a lighter stallion, the Anglo-Arabian Burnus AA.
-Burnus was ridden by the great Reiner Klimke on the German national team in eventing, before retiring to stand at stud.
+Burnus was ridden by the acclaimed Reiner Klimke on the German national team in eventing, before retiring to stand at stud.
 Burnus and Hallo produced the sire of Windfall, Habicht.

 Habicht won his 100-day testing, and went on to be an incredibly successful event horse, winning the CCI*** at Achselschwang and finishing as the best German horse at the Burghley CCI****.
 His breeding career was equally impressive, producing top horses in not only eventing, but also dressage and show jumping.
-The stallion is also still used as the standard for a jumper, due to his excellent bascule, the great folding of his front legs, and overall willingness to jump.
+The stallion is also still used as the standard for a jumper, due to his excellent bascule, the great folding of his front legs, and his overall willingness to jump.

 Dam's side

-Windfall's dam, Wundermaedel xx, was an approved "Elite Mare" in the Trakehner Verband studbook, being one of only 3 Thoroughbred mares to earn the "elite" status, out of a total of 110.
+Windfall's dam, Wundermaedel xx, was an approved "Elite Mare" in the Trakehner Verband studbook, being one of only three Thoroughbred mares to earn the "elite" status, out of a total of 110.
 Her lineage includes top European racing bloodlines: her sire Madruzzo xx won St. Legere and finished second in the German Derby, and was a top-ranked steeplechase sire in the 1970s.
 Wundermaedel raced nine times, winning once and placing five times before she was inspected by the Trakehner Verband (who gave her a "10" for type).
-She then begun her successful eventing career, winning up to the advanced level.
-As a broodmare, she produced the mare Windspiel, who was “Trakehner of the Year 1997” and finished seventh at the Luhmuehlen CCI***, and five colts, all of whom were selected for the Neumuenster stallion inspections.
+She then began her successful eventing career, winning up to the advanced level.
+As a broodmare, she produced the mare Windspiel, who was named “Trakehner of the Year 1997” and finished seventh at the Luhmuehlen CCI***, and five colts, all of whom were selected for the Neumuenster stallion inspections.